10 Things to do in Nashville this Winter

-We invite you to experience for yourself what makes Nashville special during the spring months.
+We invite you to experience for yourself what makes Nashville special during the winter months.
 It’s a city that resonates with life and vibrates to the beat of every kind of song.
 It’s a town that harvests American music, Southern hospitality, unbelievable cuisine, and a boundless spectrum of nightlife.
 Come join us and together we will keep the music playing!
 Also, make sure to check out what new things Nashville has to offer while listening to a “ Music City Playlist” and plan your trip to Music City!

-Kick off your Nashville experience with a day at the newly expanded Country Music Hall of Fame and Museum.
+- Hit the Hall — Kick off your Nashville experience with a day at the Country Music Hall of Fame® and Museum.
 The world’s largest popular music museum offers ever-changing exhibits featuring the legends of country music past and today’s hottest stars.
 Grab a bite to eat inside the museum at 2|22 Eatery, a full-service restaurant serving Southern favorites, or at Bajo Sexto, an authentic Mexican taqueria.
-Then take some time to explore the museums's four new retail stores offering locally-made gifts, clothing, and a comprehensive selection of books and music.
+Then take some time to explore the museum’s two retail stores offering locally-made gifts, clothing, and a comprehensive selection of books and music.

-- Visit the Parthenon — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
+Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.
 Just a mile from The Parthenon is the LeQuire Gallery, where you can visit Alan in his studio and witness one of the nation’s premier sculptors.

 Still looking for more?